 A lovely cap box graces the pistol grip.
 Eyes for sling swivels are placed just back of the pistol grip and on the front ramrod pipe.
 The rod itself is a hard wood equipped with a brass loading cup that is .509 inch in diameter adjacent to a horn tip while the other end is .479 inch diameter and houses a bullet worm.
 Fortunately it has not been needed by me.

-The Paton and Walsh I’ve inspected is a percussion double rifle of deer stalking caliber and Prince Albert may have used one like it in Scotland.
-An entry in Lady in waiting (to Queen Victoria) Channing’s diary for September 21, 1844 mentioned that the Prince Consort had shot a stag from the dining room window at Blair House while the Queen looked on from a window in another room.
-The Charles Jones rifle is certainly adequate for red deer and the similarly sized American elk.
+The Paton and Walsh I’ve inspected is a percussion double rifle of deer stalking caliber, and Prince Albert may have used one like it in Scotland.
+An entry in Lady in waiting (to Queen Victoria) Channing’s diary for September 21, 1844 mentioned that the Prince Consort had shot a stag from the dining room window at Blair House while the Queen was looking at it from a window in another room.
+The Charles Jones rifle is certainly adequate for red deer and the similarly-sized American elk.

-According to those they live among in the area of Bourdan Ranch, White Mountain Estates and the Silver Creek fish hatchery, there are far too many elk for there to be safe travel on the roads after dark.
-On the way to hunt both mornings I encountered a massive antlered bull with a satellite bull along with numerous cows and calves either side of mile marker one just north of the intersection of Bourdan Ranch Road with Highway 60 at 3:15am.
-As soon as the hunt permit had arrived in the mail I began visiting with fish hatchery manager Ken McGowan to learn when and where elk had been observed on the property.
+According to those they live among in the area of Bourdan Ranch, White Mountain Estates and the Silver Creek fish hatchery, there are far too many elk for there to be safe travelling, on the roads after dark.
+On the way to hunt both mornings, I encountered a massive antlered bull with a satellite bull along with numerous cows and calves either side of mile marker one just north of the intersection of Bourdan Ranch Road with Highway 60 at 3:15am.
+As soon as the hunt permit had arrived in the mail, I began visiting with fish hatchery manager Ken McGowan to learn when and where elk had been observed on the property.
 He had trail cameras set up in several locales to observe illicit fishing in the off limits areas.
 Elk were seen on camera beginning about 9:30pm and until about 4:30am.
-On one scouting trip south of Silver Creek I bumped into a fat cow at 7:45am.
-Thus encouraged I set up a tree stand in the immediate vicinity.
-Subsequent scouting following heavy rains showed no recent activity so I scouted on the north side of Silver Creek and found several well used trails crossing that area.
+On one scouting trip south of Silver Creek, I bumped into a fat cow at 7:45 am.
+Thus encouraged, I set up a tree stand in the immediate vicinity.
+Subsequent scouting following heavy rains showed no recent activity, so I scouted on the north side of Silver Creek and found several well used trails crossing that area.
 A second tree stand was placed near an intersection of elk trails and subsequent preseason scouting showed frequent use of them.